4neesh/DevBlog/src/posts/003AOPbasics.md

 </p>

 <p>
-The  <code class="language-java">public class FootballGame</code> is very simple.
-It will begin with a single void method that prints "Game has started.".
+Business logic is processed in <code class="language-java">public class FootballGame</code>.
+This class will begin with a single void method that prints "Game has started.".
 </p>

 ```java{numberLines: true}